-Fall Sports: May 1 to October 15 Winter Sports: May 1 to December 15 Spring Sports: May 1 to April 15

-Upon receiving your packet, you will have until the deadline date listed above to take the online Part I examination in that additional sport.
+Fall Sports: May 1 to October 15 Winter Sports: May 1 to December 15 Spring Sports: May 1 to April 15 Upon receiving your packet, you will have until the deadline date listed in your Officials Center site to take the online Part I examination in that additional sport.
 You must score at least an 80% on the exam.
-NOTE: YOU ARE NOT A LICENSED OFFICIAL IN AN ADDED SPORT UNTIL YOU HAVE PASSED THE PART I EXAM AND YOUR PERSONAL SITE SHOWS THAT YOU ARE LICENSED IN THE SPORT.
+NOTE: YOU ARE NOT A LICENSED OFFICIAL IN AN ADDED SPORT UNTIL YOUR PERSONAL SITE SHOWS THAT YOU ARE LICENSED IN THE SPORT.
+YOU WILL NOT BE REMOVED FROM PROBATIONARY STATUS UNTIL YOU HAVE SATISFIED THE REQUIREMENTS.